Nanchang Foreign Language School

 Nanchang Foreign Language School (南昌外国语学校) is a middle and high school located in Nanchang, the capital city of Jiangxi province, China.
-Designated by Ministry of Education of the People's Republic of China as one of the only 16 high schools in Mainland China that possess "direct admission” quotas(保送生) to send students directly to universities in China while waiving the National Higher Education Entrance Examination, It is the first council foreign language school in the Jiangxi province and it is also a key school in Nanchang.
+Designated by Ministry of Education of the People's Republic of China as one of the only 16 high schools in Mainland China that possess "direct admission" quotas (保送生) to send students directly to universities in China while waiving the National Higher Education Entrance Examination (the Gao Kao exam, 高考), It is the first council foreign language school in the Jiangxi province and it is also a key school in Nanchang.

 History and location

 The school was established in the 1994, and was originally called Nanchang No.22 School.
 It was situated in 126 Tao Yuan Zhong Road, Nanchang.
 The school occupies approximately 60 mu.
 Since 1994, the president of Nanchang Foreign Language School has been Ms. Wang Xiuying.

 Students

 Pupils from primary schools around the city have to pass a special exam to register at the Nanchang Foreign Language School.
 Nanchang Foreign Language School is one of the 16 foreign language schools which can recommend high school students for admission to college.
 It was about 20 per cent student have chance to take the walk exams in the 2010.
 Nanchang Foreign Language School is made up of three-year high school and three-year middle school.
 There are 54 classes in the school with 3,260 students.
 There are 24 classes in the high school and 30 classes in the middle school.